 - Your tuition fee for the period will be adjusted to the programme part-time rate.

-Please refer to the Research Student Handbook for more information on eligibility for this scheme
+Please refer to the Goldsmiths Code of Practice for Postgraduate Research and Training for more information on eligibility for this scheme

 Upgrading from MPhil to PhD